chebfun/chebsite/docs/functions/chebfun/merge.md

 ---
-title: """merge"""
+title: "merge"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """merge"""
+function_name: "merge"
-snippet: """Remove unnecessary breakpoints in from a CHEBFUN."""
+snippet: "Remove unnecessary breakpoints in from a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """[f, mergedPts]"""
+return_type: "[f, mergedPts]"
-arguments: """(f, index, pref)"""
+arguments: "(f, index, pref)"
 ---

- MERGE   Remove unnecessary breakpoints in from a CHEBFUN.
+<pre class="help-text"> MERGE   Remove unnecessary breakpoints in from a CHEBFUN.
     F = MERGE(F, PREF) removes unnecessary breakpoints from a CHEBFUN F. In particular the kth breakpoint is removed if the resulting FUN on the interval [x_{k-1}, x_{k+1}] can be represented with a fewer than